 At Govan, Glasgow, in 1903, he married Christina Nicolson, 11 Calbost.
 Alexander and Christina settled at 11 Calbost and they had four children.

 Alexander was widowed in 1915 when he was at sea and the children went to live with their Maternal Grandparents at Stornoway.

 At Marvig School, in 1918, he married Matilda Mackenzie, 4 Calbost.
 There was no mission hall in Marvig or Calbost at that time.
 Rev Donald MacCallum Keose officiated at the wedding.
 Alexander and Matilda settled at 4 Calbost and they had five children.

 The family settled on croft 12 Calbost in 1933 but continued to cultivate croft 4 because they were still landless cottars.

 He was the village postman from 1917-1942, walking to Cromore for the mails three times a week until the daily delivery was introduced in 1928.
 He was Postmaster when a Sub Post Office was opened in Marvig.
-All these years he carried out the household delivery in Marvig and Calbost by foot.
+All these years he carried out the household delivery in Marvig and Calbost on foot.
 He was also a Free Church Elder and he took the evening Sunday service in the village as well as the weekly prayer meeting.

 His sons John, Donald Alexander and Roderick John served in the Navy during the Second World War.
 Two of his daughters were Red Cross Nurses and two were Munitions Workers.